RoboCup-SPL/GameController/TCM.md

-By default, the 3D view shows the field and visualizes some information about the robots of the currently playing teams, i.e. is their position, their penalized/fallen state, their player number, where they see the ball, and to which positions they intend to walk (black cross) and shoot (red cross).
+By default, the 3D view shows the field and visualizes some information about the robots of the currently playing teams, i.e. is their position, their penalized/fallen state, their player number and where they see the ball.
 Each of these drawings may be toggled in the submenu `Drawings` that is located in the `View` menu in the menu bar of the main window.
 Additionally, the drawing `GameControllerInfo` that displays the current state of a running